CITE: Evaluating Threats

 To delete an action, follow these steps:

-3. Select the action to be deleted and click on the Trash Can Icon next to the action.
+- Select the action to delete and click the Trash Can next to the action.

 Roles